Here are some examples of dissertations, on topics of a student’s choice, broadly within the remit of myth, cosmology and the sacred.

 over again, and these symbols—rose, stone, tower, bird, mask, tree —consequently came to carry an enormous and evolving weight of mean- ing within his work.
 What was it about birds, and bird imagery, which appealed to him enough for them to be given a central place among these other prominent symbols?
 And how did he make use of bird symbolism to illuminate the personal and universal issues that concerned him?

-Imagining the World by Carole Taylor
+Imagining the World: contemplating the reality of the astrological horoscope by Carole Taylor

 My aim is to reflect on the ‘reality’ of the astrological horoscope and the order of knowledge offered by it.
 Because the question strikes to the heart of astrological practice, the endeavour is potentially huge – I have chosen to focus on the broad division between literal and imaginative ways of viewing astrological information and to follow the views of a few notable writers in respect of the horoscope as imaginal landscape.